ansys/pyhps/doc/source/user_guide/managing_users.rst

     auth_api = AuthApi(cl)
     users = auth_api.get_users(firstName="john", exact=False)

-You can also use it to find the email of the user that created and last modified a resource in JMS, for instance a job:
+You can also find the email of the user that created and last modified a resource in JMS, for instance a job:

 .. code-block:: python